silviaCerby/gitbook/docs/how-to_use_cerby/cerby_mobile_app/accounts/add-an-account-to-cerby-in-the-mobile-app.md

 ---
-description: This article describes how to add an account to Cerby from your mobile app.
+description: "This article describes how to add an account to Cerby from your mobile app."
 intercom_id: 9709697
 ---